|On this page|

 $Fvariables will be evaluated at frame 1, not the current time.
 Please use

 Specifies a subset of points for the input geometry to run the program on.
 Leave this parameter field blank to affect all points in the input.

 Specifies what the group is made of.

-@elemnum is the iteration number from 0 (inclusive) to the
+@elemnum is bound to the iteration number, from

 Thread Job Size